 In this article, we will cover the need for disk-based solutions, explore Vamana (how it works and contrast it against HNSW), and present the result of Vamana implementation.

-If you are new to vector search engines and ANN, I recommend you to read "Why is Vector Search so fast?"
+If you are new to vector databases and ANN, I recommend you to read "Why is Vector Search so Fast?"

-The article explains what vector search engines are and how they work.
+The article explains what vector databases are and how they work.

 Need for approximation